AnnieWu111/CLCV22323/1/favourite_passage.md

-“They says that we leads safe, troubled live at home while they dooes battle with the spear.
+“Men say that we lead a life free from danger at home while they fight with the spear.
-They'm wrong.
+How wrong they are!
-I would rather stand three times in the line of battle than once bears a children."
+I would rather stand three times with a shield in battle than give birth once."